Calories are often the preferred measurement of how we gain or lose weight.

 - Calories in, calories out is not the answer for long term, enjoyable or positive weight loss.

-- Managing your insulin will be a game changer to prevent excess carbohydrates being stored as fat.
+- Managing your insulin is a game changer to prevent excess carbohydrates being stored as fat.

-- Fill your plate with healthy fats, a moderate size of well sourced protein and smart carbs that keep your blood sugars stable.
+- Fill your plate with healthy fats, palm-size of well-sourced protein, and smart carbs from vegetables and fruit.